brandonjordan1/jsURL/README.md

 Usage
 =====

-To get the value of a URL parameter/variable use:
+Get the value of a URL parameter in your JS:

 ```javascript
 var value = get("key");